-We hope the upcoming UN Conference on climate change in Copenhagen in December will come up with a comprehensive legally binding agreement supported by political will of the nation states, particularly of the developed countries including the USA.
+Considering the above-mentioned situation, non-government actors and civil society from Bangladesh are asking the Government of Bangladesh topolitical will of the nation states, particularly of the developed countries including the USA.
 Besides mitigation, the conference may also take strong decisions for adaptation measures and funding for the poor countries, food security, poverty reduction and addressing climate refugees.
 These are all inter-related and deserve collective efforts to fight together.
 Hence we strongly demand: